ingeniasoftware/luthier-ci/docs/en/006_authentication/001_authentication.md

 [//]: # ([author] Julio Cedeño)
-[//]: # ([meta_description] Luthier-CI includes powerful user authentication tools, inspired by Symfony, so you can worry about what really matters about your application)
+[//]: # ([meta_description] Luthier CI includes powerful user authentication tools, inspired by Symfony, so you can worry about what really matters about your application)

 # Authentication